 - Go Macro sun butter bar

 - Amitra pineapple chia, mango coconut, chocolate maca bars

 Protein in snacks can be hard to find so this jerky is a quick option that comes in multiple flavors including beef, chicken, bison.

 On the go for snacks or lunches, either plain or seasoned.
 Make tuna or salmon salad with some greek yogurt or using oil and vinegar or even mashed avocado.

 Crunchy, salty, savory snacks that have protein and fiber leaving you more satisfied than your average potato chip.

 A flavorful way to introduce quinoa into your diet.
 Already cooked and ready to mix.
 Great to keep in the office for days you forget your lunch or need something to hold you over until dinner leaving the office late.

 Looking for more guidance to thrive with your food sensitivities?
 Meet with our Registered Dietitian Dana Magee RD, LD, CLT to be evaluated for food sensitivities and or how to enjoy a healthy, varied and stress free diet with your sensitivities and allergies.
-Contact us at 301-474-2499 or email at firstname.lastname@example.org for more information.
+Contact us here or at 301-474-2499 or email at firstname.lastname@example.org for more information.

 Dana uses her advanced training in functional nutrition and food sensitivities to help her clients love and trust food again as they heal from years of painful symptoms that have dominated their lives.
 Co-author of Nourished: 10 Ingredients to Happy, Healthy Eating and Cooking with Food Sensitivities Survival Guide.